awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-custom-domains.md

 **Note**
  The CloudFront distribution created by API Gateway is owned by a Region\-specific account affiliated with API Gateway\.
 When tracing operations to create and update such a CloudFront distribution in CloudWatch Logs, you must use this API Gateway account ID\.
 For more information, see [Log custom domain name creation in CloudTrail](how-to-edge-optimized-custom-domain-name.md#how-to-custom-domain-log-cloudfront-distribution-update-in-cloudtrail)\.

  To set up an edge\-optimized custom domain name or to update its certificate, you must have a permission to update CloudFront distributions\.

-You can do so by attaching the following IAM policy statement to an IAM user, group, or role in your account:
+The following permissions are required to update CloudFront distributions\.

 ```
 {